What you actually need to foster a baby

 A bottle brush and water that is hot enough to sanitize are very important!
 If you plan on hand washing bottles then a bottle cleaning system can also be good.
-This middle item is similar to what I ended up getting which sanitizes in the microwave.
-I also like this other plug-in steam sanitizer.
+There are microwavable or plug-in versions of sanitizers.

 Oh, the fun of diapers!
 This is another important category that can cause stress for future foster parents.
 Not knowing what size you will need is tough!
 Here is what you can stock up on before placement:

 You will need a changing pad.
 I found that a travel pad was really convenient.
 I kept one in my diaper bag and had one in the living room.